DataDog/kics/documentation/rules/terraform/aws/cloudfront_viewer_protocol_policy_allows_http.md

 ### Description

  This check ensures that the connection between Amazon CloudFront and the viewer is encrypted by verifying the `viewer_protocol_policy` attribute.
-If set to `allow-all` (e.g., `viewer_protocol_policy = "allow-all"`), CloudFront can serve content over both HTTP and HTTPS, leaving data in transit vulnerable to interception or man-in-the-middle attacks.
-To address this, the attribute should be set to `https-only` in all cache behaviors (e.g., `viewer_protocol_policy = "https-only"`), ensuring all communications between CloudFront and the end user are encrypted, thus preserving the confidentiality and integrity of the data.
+If set to `allow-all` (for example, `viewer_protocol_policy = "allow-all"`), CloudFront can serve content over both HTTP and HTTPS, leaving data in transit vulnerable to interception or man-in-the-middle attacks.
+To address this, the attribute should be set to `https-only` in all cache behaviors (for example, `viewer_protocol_policy = "https-only"`), ensuring all communications between CloudFront and the end user are encrypted, thus preserving the confidentiality and integrity of the data.

 ## Compliant Code Examples